TriumphLLC/Blend4Web/doc_src/logic_editor.rst

     * *Random* generates random value greater than the first operand and less than the second.
     * *Add* sums the operands.
-    * *Multiply* multyplies the operands.
+    * *Multiply* multiplies the operands.
     * *Subtract* subtracts the second operand from the first.
     * *Divide* divides first operand by the second.

 *Operand1*
     First operand.
-It can be specified in the node or it can be a link to one of the registers (if the ``Variable`` parameter is enabled).
+It can be specified in the node or it can be a link to one of the variables (if the ``Variable`` parameter is enabled).

 *Operand2*
     Second operand.
 Works the same way as the first.

 *Destination*
-    The result of the operation will be saved in the register specified by this parameter.
+    The result of the operation will be saved in the variable specified by this parameter.

 .. _nla_string:

 String Operation
 ----------------

-Can be used to perform an operation with two strings and save the result to a register.
+Can be used to perform an operation with two strings and save the result to a variable.

 .. image:: src_images/logic_editor/logic_editor_string.png
     :align: center